-Reflection specifications critical are in evaluating optical performance the of conductive DBR films.
+Reflection specifications critical are in performance evaluating the optical of conductive DBR films.
 Figure 4 shows the reflection spectrum of the conductive DBR layers annealed at different temperatures in the UV and visible light range.
 Moreover, the reflectance of conductive DBR films increased from 85.2% at 250 °C to 94.4% at 550 °C, which can be attributed to promoted structural homogeneity and crystallinity [43].